 My name is David Holford.
 I am married to Maria and we have three children, all teenagers now.
 When I started this blog we lived in Sweden, in a town with the annoying name of Örebro, annoying because is it so hard for English speakers to pronounce.
 The first syllable is pronounced ur as in fur (or fir) and the last syllable is pronounced oo as in zoo.
 Urebroo.
 Why Sweden?
 Because Maria is Swedish and this land is an important part of who we are.
 My ancestors are not from Scandinavia, but our children’s ancestors are.
 Such is the fascination of family.

 This blog will focus mainly on my ancestry, since I am the one writing it, but perhaps I will also find things to write about Maria’s family.
-Living here we have access not just to the records, but to the sights and sounds that Maria’s forbears experienced, sights and sounds that are somewhat foreign to many on “my side of the family” and which are for me fascinating.
+When we lived in Sweden we had access not just to the records, but to the sights and sounds that Maria’s forbears experienced, sights and sounds that are somewhat foreign to many on “my side of the family” and which are for me fascinating.
 Now we are in Australia we have much closer links with family who have settled on this side of the globe.

 How would I describe myself?
 I am a Christian, not just nominally, but actively, by which I mean that I go to church, read the Bible, and try to follow the teachings and example of Jesus.
 I am a husband and a father, a brother and a son, and a friend.
 Relationships are the essence of life, and so these relationships are at the core of who I am.